 Buying a Housing Executive house

+There has been no change to the right to buy for Housing Executive tenants.
+You can still apply to buy your home.
 Before you apply to buy, make sure the Housing Executive has fixed any outstanding repairs in your home.

 Contact NIHE to request an application form for the House Sales Scheme.
 Complete this form and return it to Land & Property Services at the Housing Executive.
 You’ll get a letter to say that your application has been received.